Special Offer

 Why are Boolean terms important in JavaScript?

-Boolean logic is an essential part of JavaScript infrastructure and governs how programmers write code.
-It guides the structure of JavaScript and explains the rules that keep code consistent.
-Anyone who uses JavaScript in their role should have a strong understanding of the theory and logic behind the code they write.
-This question helps the interviewer identify the comprehension level of each applicant and select candidates who have a strong understanding of both the JavaScript framework and its potential applications.
-A good answer will include:
+It’s important for any individual using JavaScript in a professional role to possess a strong understanding of the theory and logic behind the code they write.
+This question helps the interviewer gauge the comprehension level of each applicant and select candidates with a strong understanding of the JavaScript framework and its potential applications.

 • Definition of Boolean